YahooArchive/mojito/docs/dev_guide/topics/mojito_frame_mojits.rst

      }
    ]

-You could implement your frame mojit to use a child that has children as well.
+You can also implement your frame mojit to use a ``child`` that has its own children mojits.
+Implementing the controller of the frame mojit to use a ``child`` with its own children is more difficult, but the advantage is that the child of your frame mojit can have binders and direct control over its children using the ``Composite`` addon.

-In that case, your ``application.json`` might be similar to the following:
+In the case of your frame mojit having a ``child`` with its own ``children``, your ``application.json`` might be similar to the following:

 .. code-block:: javascript